 And oh yeah, she had encephalitis in the early nineties!
-She and I were the only encephalitis survivors at dinner, but were also surrounded by doctors, scientists, advocates, a carer (Sean), and Suzie's dear friend, another lawyer.
+She and I were the only encephalitis survivors at dinner, but were also surrounded by doctors, scientists, advocates, a carer (Sean), and Suzie's dear friend, another (Australian) lawyer.

-From reading, I learned the play was going to be heavy and amazing.
+From preparation reading, I learned the play was going to be heavy and amazing.
 In person, it was.
 (And had I looked over my shoulder, twice, Dua Lipa walked right next to me.
 Twice).
 One out of three women is sexually assaulted.
 That's a staggering statistic.
 Suzie hopes to see changes in the legal system, especially in the way sexual assault cases are handled and tried.
 Because of her work and the play, I believe that will happen.

 And Dr. Ava, well ... she's just as wonderful in the flesh as I knew her to be online.
 I've been her biggest fan for years now and I don't see that changing anytime soon.
 With her at the helm, the Encephalitis Society will continue to be the global leader in all things encephalitis.

 To everyone on the Encephalitis team, especially Phillippa, Dr. Ava, and all the others who made possible that most magical night on Broadway in NYC, thank you.
 What a night it was (even if Elton couldn't join us at Sardi's).
 And three cheers to my new "sisterhood" with Suzie Miller (did I mention she's a famous playwright and that "Prima Facie" is killing it with awards and that we exchanged signed books??!!)!